 Remember that virtual court has the same decorum requirements as in-person court.
 You should dress appropriately.
-You should find a quiet place to attend the hearing where you won't be distracted.
-You should sit still and not walk around.
+You must find a quiet place to attend the hearing where you won't be distracted.
+You must sit still, keep your camera still, and not walk around.
 Don't eat.
 Don't smoke.
 Keep your shirt on.
-And make sure that your other obligations (i.e., work) do not interfere with your obligation to attend court and be available for your hearing.
+And make sure that your other obligations (e.g., work) do not interfere with your obligation to attend court and be available for your hearing.
+You must also treat court staff with respect and proper decorum.
+Any inappropriate behavior or interactions with court staff outside the courtroom will be addressed by the judge on the record with appropriate orders.